-The minimum initial investment in the Fund by any investor is \$1,000.
+The minimum initial investment in Class S Shares the Fund is \$1,000, subject to certain exceptions.
+Class I Shares do not have an initial investment minimum.
 See "PURCHASE TERMS" for certain exceptions to these minimum initial investment requirements.
 There is no minimum amount requirement for any subsequent investment.
 However, the Fund, in its sole discretion, may accept investments below this minimum.

-The Shares will be offered during an initial public offering and in a continuous offering thereafter.
+The Shares are offered in a continuous offering.
 Shares will generally be offered for purchase on each business day.
 Once a prospective investor's purchase order is received, a confirmation is sent to the investor.
 Potential investors should send purchase funds by wire transfer pursuant to instructions provided to them by the Fund.
 Purchases are generally subject to the receipt of cleared funds on or prior to the acceptance date set by the Fund and notified to prospective investors.